Champions look at success differently than everyone else around them.

 Anytime you stop focusing on what’s important and get distracted by immediate gratification you’re setting yourself up for major disaster.

 You’re going to lose big, and it’s going to hurt.
 Not because you’re a bad person with evil intentions.

-But because you’ve chosen to trade long-term glory for a short term addiction to “feeling better” right now.
+But because you’ve chosen to trade long-term glory for a short term addiction to “feeling

 You’ve made your choice.
 You’ve received your reward.

 Don’t expect to win big down the road when you’re selfishly hoarding prizes along the way.